anveshika14/30Days_HTML_CSS/README.md

 ## 🗓️ What I've Learnt

-Over the course of 30 days, I have covered the topics like:
+Over 30 days, I have covered the topics like:

 - ✅ HTML basics: tags, elements, forms, tables, and more
 - ✅ CSS fundamentals: selectors, box model, colors, typography